Suroor101/PRODIGY_CS_03/README.md

 ## How to Run

-1. Clone the repository or download the `password_strength_checker.py` file.
+1. Clone the repository or download the `password_checker.py` file and `common_passwords.txt`.
-4. Open a terminal or command prompt, navigate to the directory containing `password_checker.py`.
+2. Open a terminal or command prompt, navigate to the directory containing `password_checker.py`.
-5. Run the script with the following command:
+3. Run the script with the following command:

    ```bash
    python password_checker.py